What’s the difference between Full Package and the “Songs only” packages?

 Thankfully, there is a workaround.

-The arrows don’t show up at all on the Twilight’s Lab songs in Euphorius
+The arrows don’t show up at all on the Lab or Trials of the Embers songs in Euphorius

 These songs utilize rendering techniques required for specific effects.
 However, they do not work if the video renderer is set to d3d (in fact, an SM developer has even admitted that the Direct3D renderer “seems neglected and broken in half a dozen different ways”).
 Go to the “Save” directory whereever your save data is stored, find Preferences.ini, and look under VideoRenderers.
 Change the line so that opengl is listed first.